sukantamajhi/api-config/README.md

 https://jsonplaceholder.typicode.com/todos/1
 ```

-so rather than using fetch or axios, we can use below function:
+Instead of resorting to fetch or axios, you can simplify your approach by utilizing the following function:

 ```typescript
 let data = await doGetApiCall({